jd15489/LAMMPS_inputs/data_file.md

        9      1.008
       10      1.008
 ```
-This should have `atom types` many entrys.
+This should have `atom types` many entries.
 As you can see, the quirk of LigParGen, the same `atom type` is defined multiple times.

 This is followed by pair coeffs:
 Pair Coeffs